kitconcept/kitconcept.formgen/README.rst

    :alt: kitconcept
    :target: https://kitconcept.com/

-kitconcept.formgen allows to generate forms through the web (TTW).
+kitconcept.formgen allows to submit form data on a content object that implements the IBlocks behavior.

 Features
 --------

-- Add, updated and delete form definitions (JSON schema)
 - Submit a form
 - Send an email as form action
 - Store data of the form submissions as JSON/CSV